 Individual rooms at the center focus on various governmental organizations that were involved.
 For example, one room is dedicated to the Ordnungspolizei (uniformed police) and another to the Wehrmacht (army) as well as the civil administration in the occupied territories.
 Another room deals with the subject of collaboration, and another deals with the question as to how much the German people knew about what was happening. (ghwk)

-In light of the Holocaust, the escalation of anti-Semitism and violence against Christians in Muslim countries is alarming.
+In light of the Holocaust, the escalation of anti-Semitism is alarming.

 It was only as recently as 2013 that the number of Jews residing in Israel exceeded the number who were exterminated in the Holocaust — six million.